jsbnr/nr-terraform-multi-account-demo/readme.md

 ## About the demo
 The demo models an organisation with three accounts (simply named "red", "green" and "blue").
-The blue and red accounts are managed together in `account-group-1`` and the green account is managed seperately in `account-group-2``.
+The blue and red accounts are managed together in `account-group-1` and the green account is managed seperately in `account-group-2`.
+For each account we have chosen to have a single `.tf`` (e.g. `account-red.tf`) file that drives the account resources by calling modules.

 The demo simply creates an alert policy for each account and sets up multiple synthetic ping monitors.
 The ping monitors are configured for each account using configuration data in config.tfvars.

 For each account a New Relic provider is created, with the necessary credentials applied from configuration passed in at runtime via the command line.
 This provider is then passed to the modules to ensure the resources are created in the correct account.
 There is no need to set up environment variables with your New Relic account details!